 Pinpointing a substance use disorder can be easy if you know that a person is using a drug.
 For instance if a person is using heroin and suffering from an addiction, it’s pretty easy to determine that the person is suffering from a heroin use disorder.
 How did they get there?
 That takes a closer look but the base of the problem should seem pretty obvious.

 There are a lot of different factors in life that contribute to an addiction, sometimes a person’s social life can play a part, or sometimes it can be genetics.
 Studies show that psychological factors can play a part in addiction as well.
-One of the biggest problems that can come with a substance use disorder is when it’s paired with a mental health disorder; this occurrence is better known as a Dual Diagnosis.
+One of the problems that can come with a substance use disorder is when it’s paired with a mental health disorder; this occurrence is known as a Dual Diagnosis.

 What Are Substance Use Disorders And Mental Disorders?